SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   Milstein method for commutative noise problems.
 Defaults to solving the Ito problem, but `RKMilCommute(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.
 Uses a 1.5/2.0 error estimate for adaptive time stepping.†
+- `RKMilGeneral(;interpretation=:Ito, ii_approx=IIWiktorsson()` - An explicit
+  Runge-Kutta discretization of the strong order 1.0 Milstein method for general non-commutative noise problems.
+Allows for a choice of interpretation between `:Ito` and `:Stratonovich`.
+Allows for a choice of iterated integral approximation.
 - `WangLi3SMil_A` - fixed step-size explicit 3-stage Milstein methods for Ito problem with strong and weak order 1.0
 - `WangLi3SMil_B` - fixed step-size explicit 3-stage Milstein methods for Ito problem with strong and weak order 1.0
 - `WangLi3SMil_C` - fixed step-size explicit 3-stage Milstein methods for Ito problem with strong and weak order 1.0